texas-robocamp/texas-robocamp.github.io/virtual/programming/repetition.md

 4 + 4 = 8
 ```

 Notice that the first number that prints out is the `num1` variable, and the second number is the `num2` variable, and the final number is the sum of `num1` and `num2`.

-Let's quickly talk through the loop.
+Let's go through these loops.
 We begin with `num1` being equal to 1 and `num2` being equal to 1, and `num1+num2` equaling 2.

-Then the `num2` loop advances by 1, because the inner loop has to finish before the outer loop can advance.
+Then, `num2` loop advances by 1, because the inner loop has to finish before the outer loop can advance.
 So `num1` is 1 and `num2` is 2 and their sum is 3.
 Then `num2` advances by 1 again, and `num1` is 1 and `num2` is 3 and their sum is 3.

 Finally, `num1` is 1 and `num2` is 4 and their sum is 5.

-The next time `num2` is incremented it becomes 5, violating the less than 5 condition of the loop, and so the `num2` loop finishes.
-Now the `num1` loop advances by 1, so `num1` is 2.
+The next time `num2` is incremented it becomes 5, which violates the `num2<5` condition of the loop.
+So, the `num2` loop finishes.

+Now the `num1` loop advances by 1, setting `num1` to 2.
 Now the `num2` loop starts all over again from the beginning, and `num2` is 1 and `num1+num2` is 3, and so forth and so on.

 Nested loops can be a little tricky, so if they are confusing, ask for help!

-*Really big paragraph, may want to break it down*

 ### Exercise 3.6.2:

 - Write a program that multiplies all the odd numbers between 1 and 9 by all the even numbers between 2 and 10.

-Hint: follow the example above, but don't forget to change your loop initializations.
+  - Hint: follow the example above, but don't forget to change your loop initializations.

 Good work!